frc2357/playbooks/team-roles/public-relations/open-alliance-editor.md

 ## Qualities
  - Good writing and grammar
- - Able to editing of action videos to gifs
+ - Able to edit action videos to gifs
  - Ability to interview individuals on the team and take notes

 ## Responsibilities